griffithlab/pVACtools/docs/pvacseq/frequently_asked_questions.rst

 - The ``--fasta-size`` parameter value

-  pVAC-Seq takes an input VCF and creates a wildtype and a mutant fasta for each transcript.
+  pVACseq takes an input VCF and creates a wildtype and a mutant fasta for each transcript.
 The number of fasta entries that get submitted to IEDB at a time is limited by the ``--fasta-size`` parameter in order to reduce the load on the IEDB servers.
 The smaller the fasta-size, the